jerebear12/jg-dot-dev/README.md

 **Q2**: How do I want to store and load blog pages?
 I was thinking about using plain files, opening them via dotnet on each request, add the internal text to an object and display that.

 **A2**: Why not use plain files for the content, and a database for metadata?
 I think that could work well.

+**Q3**: How do I want to create blogposts?

+**A3**: I could write the file manually, and create a SQL script for adding its metadata to the database.
+I could also create an editor using Milkdown and save it directly to the database via an API call.